metayeti/YABS.js/HOWTO.md

 📄 index.html
 ```

 For now, it doesn't really matter what these files contain.
 Let's imagine they contain some code and some data.
-The `build.js` file is the YABS.js build system (we could use the `yabs.js` sourcefile as well if we wanted to).
+The `build.js` file is the YABS.js build system (we could use the `yabs.js` source file as well if we wanted to).

 Next, we need to focus on the build instructions file.
 This is the `build.json` file in the hierarchy above.
 The build instructions file is a plain JSON file with some entries.
 Let's write the following inside: